artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Processing configuration fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many jobs in the Archivematica transfer and ingest tabs have configurable decision points.
+Many jobs in the Archivematica Transfer and Ingest tabs have configurable decision points.
 Automating these decisions can make the transfer and ingest process substantially quicker, especially if you find yourself selecting the same decisions over and over.
 Below is a list of the processing configuration